reidsteven75/sound-gen-web/README.md

 ```

 # Deployment
-Deployed as a job that runs in Paperspace which pulls down docker container uses an AI model checkpoint that has been upload as .zip file to Paperspace 'storage' (common persistant storage)
+Deployed as a job that runs in Paperspace.
+Job runs in a configurable docker container and uses configurable AI model checkpoint(s) that has been upload as .zip file to Paperspace 'storage' (common persistant storage)

 1) Deploy Docker
 $ ./deploy-docker.sh